 Surprise Canyon is a true rarity in the California desert with a year-round flow of water, waterfalls, and thickets of willows and other riparian plant life.
 This narrow canyon has served as a trail through the Panamint Mountains for Native Americans for millennia and more recently in the last century for miners and explorers.

-This area provides opportunity for bouldering.
-Exploring the well vegetated canyon, scrambling over the rocks, and getting your feet wet in the river is the ideal way to keep cool in the desert heat.
-For more adventurous hikers, the Panamint City ghost town is 7 miles up the canyon and provides a glimpse of the mining history of the area as well as a remote and primitive camp site.
+This area provides an opportunity for bouldering.
+Exploring the well-vegetated canyon, scrambling over the rocks, and getting your feet wet in the river is the ideal way to keep cool in the desert heat.
+For more adventurous hikers, the Panamint City ghost town is 7 miles up the canyon and provides a glimpse of the mining history of the area as well as a remote and primitive campsite.